 Over the course of her career, she has been honored with awards from the Metropolitan Opera National Council Western and Southeastern regions, the Center for Contemporary Opera in New York, the Long Beach Mozart Festival, and the DeRose-Hinkhouse Religion Communicators Council, among others.

 Jennifer regularly teaches master classes, conducts in depth performance workshops, and teaches private voice lessons for singers of all ages and music of all genres.
 She is also available as a coach for public speaking, voice-over artists and pastors and readers of sacred texts.
+See Teaching for more information about Soul Hearer Workshops and vocal coaching for actors.

 “Foster’s solo served as one of the evening’s vocal highlights.
-She connected with the text emotionally, demarcated the notes without telegraphing them, and all in bright, pure, carefully controlled and well-modulated tone…” ~Orange County Register
+She connected with the text emotionally, demarcated the notes without telegraphing them, and all in bright, pure, carefully controlled and well-modulated tone…”~Orange County Register